 My Great-grandfather Allan Daniel McKay was born in Mabou on September 29, 1862.
 He worked for the Plymouth Cordage Company and moved with his family to Plymouth, Maine, USA where his daughter (my maternal Grandmother) Mary McKay was born.
 We believe he was a manager and ended up with the Plymouth Cordage Company in Welland, Ontario.
 He died April 6, 1937 and is buried in Woodlawn Cemetery in Welland, Ontario (near Niagara Falls).

 He married Mary Sarah Beaton, also of the Mabou area of Cape Breton.
 She was born November 3, 1863 and died February 1, 1932.
 She is also buried in Welland.

 One of their sons, Charles Gordon McKay joined the Canadian Expeditionary Force (CEF) in World War I and ended up at Etaples, France working in a Canadian Army field hospital.
 He was killed on 23 May, 1918 in a German aerial bombing raid at the hospital.
 He is buried in Etaples Military Cemetery, France.
 He was 23 when he died.

-A daughter, Mary McKay, also joined the army as a Nursing Sister.
+A sister of Charles, Mary McKay, also joined the army as a Nursing Sister.
 She proceeded overseas.
-She later returned to Canada and met her future husband who was a returned soldier who had Tuberculosis.
+She later returned to Canada and met her future husband Harold Harty HEAKES, who was a returned soldier who had Tuberculosis of the spine.

 Allan Daniel McKay had a son (?)
 John A. McKay (July 30, 1897 – April 5, 1867) who married Beatrice S. McKay (maiden name was??)
 (April 1, 1900 – Oct.
 16, 1956).
 They are also buried in Welland, Ontario, using the reverse side of Allan Daniel McKay’s stone.